kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Feature is implemented behind feature gate `EnableWorkloadWithJob` (default: disabled)
 - Job controller creates `Workload` and `PodGroup` objects for Jobs when feature gate is enabled
 - Gang scheduling policy applied to indexed parallel Jobs (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`)
-- Basic scheduling policy applied to all other Job types
+- non-gang scheduling Jobs will not have `Workload` and `PodGroup` objects created
 - Jobs managed by higher-level controllers skip `Workload`/`PodGroup` creation
 - API validation rejects updates that change `spec.parallelism` for gang scheduling Jobs
 - Unit tests for all new Job controller logic